-These prioritized ideas then get assessed against viability, feasibility, desirability and usability constraints and benchmarked against business goals, the competitive market and the breadth of research the product management team has done so far (the greater context in which a product exists in).
+These prioritized ideas then get assessed against viability, feasibility, desirability and usability constraints and are benchmarked against business goals, the competitive market and the breadth of research the product management team has done so far (the greater context in which a product exists).

 Without an organized idea management system and strategy in place—one that allows product managers to listen to all the relevant customer feedback, analyze it and collaborate with stakeholders on prioritization—product managers deal with headaches like:

 - "I have too many sources of feedback and no way to gather them in one place where I can easily spot trends and common themes.
 Valuable input from relevant customer personas is slipping through my fingers."

 - "I spend hours gathering feedback from CS, Sales and every other customer-facing team and not enough time analyzing the feedback.
 I know product success is proportional to the time spent listening to customers but I have too many resource constraints and I can’t prioritize it."

 - "I don’t feel like I’m making enough evidence-based decisions or that I have a deep understanding of the segments I should be listening to."